 Falls man pleads in crime spree

 Jun.
-29—LOCKPORT — A Falls man has pleaded guilty to six felony charges stemming from what police described as a "one man crime wave" from April 2020 through January.
+29—A Falls man has pleaded guilty to six felony charges stemming from what police described as a "one man crime wave" from April 2020 through January.

 Tommy C. Kraft, 29, entered his pleas to charges of attempted first-degree robbery, attempted second-degree criminal possession of a weapon, fourth-degree arson, and three counts of fourth-degree criminal possession of stolen property.
 He faces up to 19 years in prison when he is sentenced by State Supreme Court Justice Richard C. Kloch Sr.